JasperWH/VZ89TE-SN_GCJA5-Air-Quality-Sensor/README.md

 - 50+ μg/m3 Prolonged exposure to levels above can lead to serious health issues and premature mortality

 ## Placement [5]:
-Locate the monitor at head height and keep them away from:
+Locate the monitor at head height and keep it away from:
 - windows
 - doors
 - air supply openings